huntbrooks85/WRAP/README.md

 * aw_w4 & aw_w4_e: The W4 band from AllWISE and its uncertainties
 * aw_pmra & aw_pmra_e: The proper motion in RA from AllWISE and its uncertainties
 * aw_pmdec & aw_pmdec_e: The proper motion in DEC from AllWISE and its uncertainties
+* aw_catalog: Provides the full name for which catalog the data is from
 * aw_notes: The notes written in the AllWISE by the user

  <p> Gaia: </p>